flimflam-austin/hugo-cms-test/content/quick_reads/20200605-otd-19th-amendment/index.md

       American activist and women's suffrage pioneer Susan B. Anthony in 1894.
     _key: 1fee69a4d5c8
   - order: 3
+    useCheckmark: false
     body: >-
       ## The Female Vote

-      * Women have voted at **higher rates** than men in every presidential election since 1980 & every midterm election since 1998.
+      * Women have voted at**higher rates** than men in every presidential election since 1980 & every midterm election since 1998.

-      * 56% of women (vs. 44% of men) identify with, or lean toward, the **Democratic Party**.
+      * 56% of women (vs. 44% of men) identify with, or lean toward, the**Democratic Party**.

       * 2016: Hillary Clinton won more female voters, but Pres.
-Trump won the **white female vote – the largest female voting block,** helping to secure his victory.
+Trump won the**white female vote – the largest female voting block,** helping to secure his victory.
     _key: f9f767ad4b03
   - order: 4
+    useCheckmark: true
     body: >-
       While the 19th amendment granted women the right to vote in 1920, The Voters Rights act, ending discriminatory practices (ex: literacy tests)